leschwe1/hpc_esc_401_solutions/exercise_session_03/task2.md

 --> so my guess from above could be right that all the tools above O1 are just not useful for this short code and thus doesn't speed up the computation

 Make it faster? --> parallelization! or running on more threads

+## second commit:
+i inserted the line just before the loop, cause that's what we want to speed up.
+In addition i loaded the module omp.h at the beginning to make the parallelization work
+I compiled on level O3 just to ensure it is maximum fast

+so my makefile looks like this:
+sum_p: sum_p.c getTime.c getTime.h
+        gcc -O3 -fopenmp -o sum_p sum_p.c getTime.c -lm

+all: sum_p

+clean:
+        rm -f sum_p

+If you want to have a look on the files:
+Makefile: Make_sum_p
+Code file: sum_p.c